Mawsynram

 Q: Do I need permits for Mawsynram?

-Indian citizens don’t need permits to visit Mawsynram or Meghalaya in 2025.
-Foreign nationals might require a Protected Area Permit, depending on updated regulations.
-Check with local authorities or embassies before planning.
+Indian citizens don’t need permits to visit Mawsynram or Meghalaya.
+Foreign nationals may require a Protected Area Permit, which can be applied for online or at entry points.
+Always carry valid ID.
+Check updates before traveling.

 Q: Is Mawsynram expensive?